 - 1. In the Scriptures, a name is the means through which the character of a person is revealed.
 What names are ascribed to God in the following Scriptures? - a.
-The F God (Deuteronomy 7:9).
+The F\\\\\ God (Deuteronomy 7:9).
 Our God is the reliable God.
 He is the God who is worthy of the highest level of confidence in the matters of greatest importance to us. - b.
-The God of F and without I (Deuteronomy 32:4).
+The God of F\\\\\\ and without I\\\\\\ (Deuteronomy 32:4).
 Faithfulness is even more than God's enduring commitment; it is an attribute of God.
 He is faithful; therefore, all His words and deeds are marked by faithfulness.
 Notice also that there is a direct relationship between God's righteousness and His faithfulness.
 His faithfulness flows out of His impeccable righteousness. - c.
-The F Creator (I Peter 4:19).
+The Lord, who is F\\\\\, the H\\\\ One of Israel (Isaiah 49:7).
+Here we see a direct relationship between God's holiness and His faithfulness.
+As there is no one holy like the Lord (I Samuel 2:2), so there is no one faithful like the Lord. - d.
+The F\\\\\ Creator (I Peter 4:19).
 God's righteousness and holiness provide the moral foundation for His faithfulness.
 The reference to God as Creator demonstrates that He has the power necessary to fulfill every promise that He has made. - 2.
 Our God is the faithful God, whose righteousness and power make Him infinitely more worthy than the greatest confidence that we could ever place in Him.
 How is God's faithfulness described in the following Scriptures?
-What truths are communicated?
+What truths are communicated? - a.
+Psalm 36:5